AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-05-10-responsive-navbar-without-bootstrap.md

 Click the hamburger icon to see the following result:

-{% include picture.html img="step7" ext="png" alt="Navigation menu in its opened state, with links visible below the navigation bar" %}
+{% include picture.html img="step7.png" alt="Navigation menu in its opened state, with links visible below the navigation bar" %}

 The container for the navigation links is an unordered list: